MarketSquare/webdrivermanager/README.rst

 There is a command-line tool that is also available.
 After installing the package, it can be used as follows (Windows example)::

-   > webdriverdownloader chrome:2.38 firefox opera:v.2.35
+   > webdrivermanager chrome:2.38 firefox opera:v.2.35
    Downloading WebDriver for browser: 'chrome'
    3300kb [00:00, 11216.38kb/s]
    Driver binary downloaded to: C:\Users\lsaguisag\webdriver\chrome\2.38\2.38%2Fchromedriver_win32\chromedriver.exe